fergusq/tampio/README.md

 As Tampio is an object-oriented language, classes are a crucial feature.
 Each class is defined using a set of fields and number of methods.
-The fields must be definde together with the class, but methods can be added afterwards.
+The fields must be defined together with the class, but methods can be added afterwards.

 A class declaration consists of the name of the class in the adessive case and the `on` keyword.